Tagcod3r/Country_Capital-Quiz/README.md

 ## Play the Game

-You can try out the game here: [Map It Right Live Demo](https://map-it-right.onrender.com)
+You can try out the game here: [Map It Right Live](https://map-it-right.onrender.com)

 ## How to Run Locally